xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 Katalon Studio supports Keywords-Driven testing where Test Cases consist of keywords representing actions of users on the Applications Under Test (AUT).
 The Manual mode allows users with less experience in programming to generate automated tests.

+In addition to the Manual mode, Katalon Studio allows expert users to programmatically write automated test in the Script mode of Test Cases.
+Users with Groovy/Java backgrounds can modify the test script as needed.

 In this tutorial, we will guide you through creating a new Test Case, then adding your test steps in Manual and Script mode with usage examples.

 ## Create a new Test Case